TitilayoMG/SmartHome-Solutions-Supply-chain-Analysis/README.md

 * Chose colors that harmonize with the overall dashboard theme and maintained a consistent theme throughout the dashboard
 * Created a user-friendly interface for interactivity
 * Designing an organized and visually appealing layout.
-* Set up slicer to show details of each selection
+* Set up slicer to show details of each selection on customer type

 Dashboard
 ![](x24.PNG)